Eotyrannus

 Its fossils were discovered on the “Isle of Wight” in southern England.

-This location is known as one of the world’s leading treasure troves of dinosaur fossils, also famous for the armored dinosaur Polacanthus and the carnivorous dinosaur Neovenator.
+This location is a world-renowned treasure trove of dinosaur fossils, also known for producing the armored dinosaur Polacanthus and the carnivorous dinosaur Neovenator.

-Bones discovered by local fossil enthusiasts around 1995 served as the catalyst, and after detailed research, it was formally named as a new genus and species in 2001.
+Bones discovered by a local fossil collector around 1995 sparked the research, and after detailed study, it was formally named as a new genus and species in 2001.

-The body of Eotyrannus features a puzzle-like mix of “advanced characteristics” shared with the later Tyrannosaurus and “primitive characteristics” from older ancestors.
+The body of Eotyrannus exhibits a puzzle-like mix of “advanced features” shared with the later Tyrannosaurus and “primitive features” inherited from its ancient ancestors.

 “Long, Dexterous Arms” Retaining Ancestral Traits